 Kyle leads a talented team of analysts and technicians who work to support the rapidly evolving data, development, and enterprise systems needs of the largest school district in Wyoming.

-As the Executive Director of Information Services, Eston Melton provides technology leadership, equipment, and support to City Schools of Decatur.
+As the CIO, Eston Melton provides technology leadership, equipment, and support to City Schools of Decatur.
 The department of Information Services serves as the steward of enterprise systems that supports staff and student safety, equitable access, efficiency, and innovation.

 City Schools of Decatur is an independent public school district with a total enrollment of approximately 6,000 students and operates a total of nine schools

 Andrew Moore is the Director of Technology at Harford County Schools in Maryland.
 The Technology Services Department focuses on creating an active and dynamic learning environment using cutting-edge, on-demand content and seamless access to digital tools that will inspire all learners.

 Dr. Barbara Nesbitt is a lifetime educator with more than 30 years in education.
 Barbara has been a teacher, instructional coach, administrator, and consultant with broad experiences in school districts in Virginia and South Carolina.
 Barbara is currently the Assistant Superintendent for Technology Services for the School District of Pickens County in South Carolina.
 In this role, Barbara led the district’s transformation of instructional technology from a Bring Your Own Device district to a 1:1 district with a fully interoperable digital ecosystem implementing the IMS Global standards.
 Under Barbara’s leadership, Pickens received federal funds for a leased dark-fiber ring network, which is expected to future-proof the district’s broadband needs for decades.

 Barbara has worked extensively with IMS Global’s K-12 Institutional Board where she led efforts to extend the adoption of open-source interoperability standards.
 She has been a presenter, panelist, roundtable leader, and keynote speaker at various state and national conferences.
 She has served on various vendor advisory panels including Steelcase Inc., Classworks Advantage, and Securly, as well as on non-profit boards including the Education Foundation of Pickens County and the National Council on Digital Convergence.
 Barbara has written several grants for her district including an AT&T ConnectEd grant and a National Science Foundation grant totaling over $10 million.